Applications due Oct. 13

 - Must be faculty, research scientists, postdocs or other full-time staff

 Inventors will be evaluated by their demonstrated creative potential and technical ability for the proposed line of work.
 Inventions will be evaluated based on their importance in the area of interest, the need for funding to achieve rapid success, and the plausibility of achieving stated impact.
-See the list of 2020 recipients, and review the guidelines and FAQs for more information.
+See the past recipients, and review the guidelines and FAQs for more information.

 Internal review process